-2.5.4.3 Caveats of Flat Fee Groups
+2.5.5.3 Caveats of Flat Fee Groups

-There are 18 hospital inpatient stays/events identified as being part of a flat fee payment group.
+There is one hospital inpatient stay/event identified as being part of a flat fee payment group.
 In general, every flat fee group should have an initial visit (stem) and at least one subsequent visit (leaf).
 There are some situations where this is not true.
-For some of these flat fee groups, the initial visit reported occurred in 2017, but the remaining visits that were part of this flat fee group occurred in 2018.
-In this case, the 2017 flat fee group would consist of one event, the stem.
-The 2018 events that are part of this flat fee group are not represented on the file.
-Similarly, the household respondent may have reported a flat fee group where the initial visit began in 2016 but subsequent visits occurred during 2017.
+For some of these flat fee groups, the initial visit reported occurred in 2019, but the remaining visits that were part of this flat fee group occurred in 2020.
+In this case, the 2019 flat fee group would consist of one event, the stem.
+The

+2020 events that are part of this flat fee group are not represented on the file.
+Similarly, the household respondent may have reported a flat fee group where the initial visit began in 2018 but subsequent visits occurred during 2019.
 In this case, the initial visit would not be represented on the file.
-This 2017 flat fee group would then only consist of one or more leaf records and no stem.
+This 2019 flat fee group would then only consist of one or more leaf records and no stem.
 Please note that the crosswalk in this document lists all possible flat fee variables.

-2.5.5 Expenditure Data
+2.5.6 Expenditure Data

-2.5.5.1 Definition of Expenditures
+2.5.6.1 Definition of Expenditures

 Expenditure variables on this file refer to what is paid for health care services.
 More specifically, expenditures in MEPS are defined as the sum of payments for care received for each hospital stay, including out-of-pocket payments and payments made by private insurance, Medicaid, Medicare and other sources.
 The definition of expenditures used in MEPS differs slightly from its predecessors: the 1987 NMES and 1977 NMCES surveys where "charges" rather than sum of payments were used to measure expenditures.
 This change was adopted because charges became a less appropriate proxy for medical expenditures during the 1990s due to the increasingly common practice of discounting.
 Although measuring expenditures as the sum of payments incorporates discounts in the MEPS expenditure estimates, these estimates do not incorporate any payment not directly tied to specific medical care visits, such as bonuses or retrospective payment adjustments paid by third party payers.
 Currently, charges associated with uncollected liability, bad debt, and charitable care (unless provided by a public clinic or hospital) are not counted as expenditures because there are no payments associated with those classifications.
 While charge data are provided on this file, data users/analysts should use caution when working with these data because a charge does not typically represent actual dollars exchanged for services or the resource costs of those services; nor are they directly comparable to the expenditures defined in the 1987 NMES.
 For details on expenditure definitions, please reference the following, "Informing American Health Care Policy" (Monheit, et al., 1999).
 AHRQ has developed factors to apply to the 1987 NMES expenditure data to facilitate longitudinal analysis.
-These factors can be accessed via the CFACT data center.
+These factors can be accessed via the CFACT data center, and also are available in Zuvekas and Cohen, 2002.
 For more information, see the Data Center section of the MEPS website.